DemianWright/io_scene_blb/README.md

 <table>
 	<tr>
 		<th>Message</th>
-		<td><samp>Brick name was to be sourced from the name of the bounds definition object but no brick name was found after the bounds definition (separated with a space), file name used instead.</samp></td>
+		<td><samp>Brick name was supposed to be in the bounds definition object but no name (separated with a space) was found after the definition token, file name used instead.</samp></td>
 	</tr>
 	<tr>
 		<th>Cause</th>